ibexa/documentation-developer/docs/cookbook/creating_custom_notifications_for_flex_workflow.md

             var notificationsPopupView = this.get('host');

             /**
-             * This will add notification parser to the `notificationsPopupView`.
+             * This will add a notification parser to `notificationsPopupView`.
-             * In the public method `addNotificationStructParser` we have to provide:
+             * In the public method `addNotificationStructParser` you have to provide:
              * 1. The notification type.
              * 2. The callback to be invoked to create the proper notification struct.
              */